effertz/arBlee_tutorial_testrun/README.md

 **Augmented Reality AR** is reality augmented (or enhanced) with virtual items.
 Unity Editor provides a special module to support AR: AR Foundation.
 [What is Unity AR Foundation?](Docs/WhatIsUnityARFoundationYouTubeVideo.md) is a very good tutorial about AR in Unity.
 It also shows how to **setup AR in Unity** and how to **create markers in AR**, which is the first step to be able to place a character of your choice into the environment around you.

 I'm strongly relaying on the AR Tutorial, but not following it completely.
 Therefore, feel free to watch it, it is very helpful, but for the app we are creating, follow the steps described below.

+[AR Unity Samples](https://github.com/Unity-Technologies/arfoundation-samples) on GitHub are the best way to learn more about the current Unity AR possibilities.
+These samples are updated with each Unity version, therefore are always up-to-date.

 First, we will **setup AR components** in your project (Note: for **Android** setup follow the instructions on [YouTube](https://www.youtube.com/watch?v=FGh7f-PaGQc) staring around minute 7:40):